tmz22/Web-Dashboard-Latitude/README.md

 ### Before You Begin

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do no
+1. Create a new repository for this project called `Web-Design-Challenge`. **Do

 2. Clone the new repository to your computer.